htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`CREDMON_OAUTH_TOKEN_MINIMUM`
     The minimum time in seconds that OAuth2 tokens should have remaining on them when they are generated.
-After half that amount of time elapses, they are renewed.
+The default is 40 minutes.
+    This is currently implemented only in the vault credmon, not the default oauth credmon.

+:macro-def:`CREDMON_OAUTH_TOKEN_REFRESH`
+    The time in seconds between renewing OAuth2 tokens.
+The default is half of ``CREDMON_OAUTH_TOKEN_MINIMUM``.
 This is currently implemented only in the vault credmon, not the default oauth credmon.

 condor_gridmanager Configuration File Entries
 ----------------------------------------------